 - Dental implants

-- Natural tooth restoration
+- Natural tooth restorations

 The Importance of Preventative Dental Care

 Preventative dental care is the backbone of dentistry.
 You can avoid severe dental issues and intensive restoration techniques if you keep up with preventative care.
-At your bi-annual dental checkups, we make sure you and your family know how important at-home oral healthcare is.
+At your bi-annual dental checkups, we make sure that you and your family know how important at-home oral healthcare is.
 When you bring your children in, we can teach them the correct methods of brushing and flossing.

 Included in your regular exam is a screening for oral cancer.
 Many symptoms of cancer in the mouth are undetectable by patients in the early stages.
 With regular dental checkups, we can notice anything worrisome and take the proper steps for further action.

-Caring For Primary Teeth
+Maintaining Healthy Primary Teeth

 Primary or baby teeth help children speak, chew, and form a path for permanent future teeth.
 A parent needs to pay special attention to primary teeth because cavities and infections can still form on them.
 You can start a cleaning routine as soon as your child’s first tooth shows.
 You can clean the first primary teeth with a wet washcloth or wet gauze.
 If you use a toothbrush, make sure it’s for infants and that it’s the correct size for your child.